zququ/cvweb_net/content/en/authors/admin/_index.md

 - Visitors
 ---

-I'm Zehui Qu (@zququ), Postdoc at BCBDI of SIAT, CAS. <br><br>
+I'm Zehui Qu (@zququ), Postdoc at BCBDI of SIAT, CAS.

-My work mainly focuses on 1.
-Structure study of Neurobiology related proteins.
+My work mainly focuses on:

+1. Structure study of Neurobiology related proteins.

 2. Single virus tracking of PRVs based on quantum dots.

 3. Structure study of the virus.

-My research interests include vaccine design of animal infectious disease based on crystallography and cryo-em. <br><br>
+My research interests include vaccine design of animal infectious disease based on crystallography and cryo-em.

-Find my detail information in CV. <br><br>
+Find my detail information in CV.

 Please feel free to contact me.